 Benefits of HIIT Running Workouts

 HIIT running workouts allow you to run with more intensity over a shorter period of time.
+Like many forms of exercise, HIIT workouts can help reduce stress and anxiety, but it also provides a number of unique benefits.
 They are a great way to ease your way into running without the stress of having to make time for long cardio sessions.

 Low-intensity steady-state workouts (LISS), such as going out to run 6 miles, can be hard on the body, especially if you haven’t done much in the past.
 HIIT workouts are actually way more efficient and provide you with many of the same benefits without the time commitment and mental discipline required for a longer run.